ernest75/MarsRoverNavigator/README.md

 - Coroutine testing uses JUnit5 + `StandardTestDispatcher`.

-- UI tested with Compose test APIs and test tags.
+- UI tests are implemented using the Robot pattern to improve readability, reusability, and maintainability of interaction logic.

 ---